By:

 It is true that thousands of companies around the world have used this method to transform their business.
 But there is more to this than tactics.
 It's not just about the what or the how.
 To quote Simon Sinek, it's important to start with the why.

-If you've heard Daan Schmidt speak or read Marcus Sheridan's book, you already know that They Ask, You Answer produces results.
+If you've heard Daan Schmidt speak or read Marcus Sheridan's book, you already know that Endless Customers gets results.
 But why?
-Why is They Ask, You Answer such a successful formula in today's marketplace?
+Why is Endless Customers such a successful formula in today's marketplace?

-How can you be sure that They Ask, You Answer really delivers the results you've seen?
+How can you be sure Endless Customers is really delivering the results you've seen?

 These are all legitimate questions that many businesses have.

-Ultimately, They Ask, You Answer is about the constant drive to do your best, be more engaged and become the most trusted voice in your market.
+Ultimately, Endless Customers is about the constant drive to do your best, be more engaged and become the most trusted voice in your market.
 It's about being better aligned with buyers.
 For these reasons, this method can be implemented at so many companies in so many different industries.

 In this article, we answer the following questions:

-To be clear, this is not a training course for implementing They Ask, You Answer.
-For that, you can take our TAYA Mastery program.
+To be clear, this is not a training course for implementing Endless Customers.
+For that, you can follow our marketing and sales program.

-Instead, here's the "why" behind They Ask, You Answer.
+Instead, this is the "why" behind Endless Customers.
 And this is a good place to start.

-Often people think They Ask, You Answer is just another book about inbound marketing, when it is actually much broader than that.
-They Ask, You Answer is a philosophy and a framework.
-It's a proven, transformative system that enabled Marcus to save his pool company and has since saved thousands of businesses around the world.
+People often think that Endless Customers is just another book about inbound marketing, when it's actually much broader than that.
+Endless Customers is a philosophy and a framework.
+It is a proven, transformative system that enabled Marcus to save his pool business and has since saved thousands of businesses around the world.

-At the heart of They Ask, You Answer is a simple premise: If a customer has a question, you should answer it.
-When companies focus on answering consumers' questions honestly, they help those buyers make better buying decisions.
+At the heart of Endless Customers is a simple premise: If a customer has a question, you should answer it.
+When companies focus on answering consumer questions honestly, they help those buyers make better buying decisions.

 This means facing the tough questions and being honest about what people want to know.
 This way, the most appropriate buyers will find you and the others will filter themselves out.

-We like to think of They Ask, You Answer as a method for business improvement, which is why it works so well.
+We like to think of Endless Customers as a method for business improvement, and that's why it works so well.
 Let's explore it together.

 We are dealing with a different kind of consumer